dfinity/internet-identity/docs/vc-spec.md

 type PreparedCredentialData = record { prepared_context : opt blob };
 ```

-Specifically, the issuer checks via `prepared_id_alias.credential_jws` that user identified via `id_dapp` on the issuer
+Specifically, the issuer checks via `prepared_id_alias.credential_jws` that user identified by its `sub` claim on the
-side can be identified using `id_alias` for the purpose of attribute sharing, and that the credential
+issuer side has a valid `has_id_alias` principal for the purpose of attribute sharing, and that the credential
-described by `credential_spec` does apply to the user.
+described by `credential_spec` does apply to the `caller`.
 When these checks are successful, the issuer
 prepares and returns a context in `PreparedCredentialData.prepared_context` (if any).
 The returned prepared context is then
 passed back to the issuer in a subsequent `get_credential`-call (see below).
 This call must be authenticated, i.e. the sender must match the principal for which the credential is requested.